mikenz/twitter-text-php/README.markdown

  - Extract all user lists (of the form @username/list-name).
  - Extract all valid hashtags.
  - Extract all URLs.
  - Support for international character sets.

+### Hit Highlighter ###

+ - Highlight text specifed by a range by surrounding with a tag.
+ - Support for highlighting when tweet has already been autolinked.
+ - Support for international character sets.

 ## Examples ##